SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Introduction

 Extensive experiments compared with various benchmark methods show that we achieve state-of-the-art performance.
 Notably, our SpatialDreamer meets the demand of real-world application without jitter, geometric and temporal inconsistency, which even beats AVP 3D converter and any open-source stereo video synthesis methods.
 We summarize our contributions as follows: \begin{itemize} \item A novel self-supervised stereo video synthesis framework, SpatialDreamer, is proposed, which is robust across a wide range of scenes and dynamic content in video.
-Moreover, equipping the DVG module, we build a stereo video dataset using a self-supervised approach. \item A consistency control module is devised, which consists of a metric of stereo deviation strength and a temporal interaction learning module, ensuring geometric and temporal consistency in video sequences.

-\item The sufficient experiments and quantitative results demonstrate that the proposed method outperforms the ate-of-the-art methods, even beats AVP.
+Moreover, equipping the DVG module, we build a stereo video dataset using a self-supervised approach. \item A consistency control module is devised, which consists of a metric of stereo deviation strength and a temporal interaction learning module, ensuring geometric and temporal consistency in video sequences. \item The sufficient experiments and quantitative results demonstrate that the proposed method outperforms the ate-of-the-art methods, even beats AVP. \end{itemize}